smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/CONVERT_USING_SYNTAX.md

 !!! note "__Query Details__"
     - The "__OPTIONS__" clause can change the value of a parameter.
 The meaning of each parameter is as follows:
-        - "table_name" : The name of the new table to be created.
+        - "table_name" : the name of the new table to be created.

 ## __3. CONVERT Examples__